writememe/blog.danielteycheney.com/content/posts/blog-automation-part-two.md

 #### Build static site

-To build the site using a Github actions runner, we need to download and install Hugo and then build the site.
+To build the site using a GitHub Actions runner, we need to download and install Hugo and then build the site.

 Firstly, from lines 17 to 24, we're downloading and installing Hugo: